Charges: Mpls. woman spewed racial slurs, falsely accused Black ride-share driver of assault

 On the phone with 911 and at times screaming the same racial slur, she said, "He didn't want to take me home. … Please send the police for the Black man who punched me."

-As her screams rose above the noise of passing vehicles, a man marched toward Berquist and shouted, "Get out of my neighborhood! ...
-I'm having you arrested."
+As her screams rose in volume, a man marched toward Berquist and shouted, "Get out of my neighborhood! … I'm having you arrested."

 She responded, " 'I'm white.
 I live here.
 Black people don't live here.' "